Crypto exchange FTX US valued at $8 bln as first fundraise draws SoftBank, Temasek

 By Hannah Lang

-Jan 26 (Reuters) - Cryptocurrency exchange FTX US said on Wednesday it had notched a valuation of $8 billion after raising $400 million in its first funding round from investors including Japan's SoftBank Group Corp 9984.T and Singapore's Temasek Holdings TEM.UL.
+Jan 26 (Reuters) - Cryptocurrency exchange FTX US said on Wednesday it was valued at $8 billion after raising $400 million in its first funding round from investors including Japan's SoftBank Group Corp 9984.T and Singapore's Temasek Holdings TEM.UL.

-The Series A funding also includes investments from crypto investment firm Paradigm and Multicoin Capital.
+The Series A funding also includes investments from crypto investment firm Paradigm, Multicoin Capital, Tribe Capital, Ontario Teachers’ Pension Plan Board, Greenoaks Capital, Steadview Capital and Lightspeed Venture Partners, among others, the company said in a statement.

 "What this raise means to us is that we are officially establishing ourselves on the stage of the largest competitors of cryptocurrency exchanges in the U.S., and signaling to the world that we are going to continue to expand very rapidly," FTX US President Brett Harrison said.

-With the value of cryptocurrencies surging, surpassing $3 trillion in November, venture capital investors are increasingly looking to put down stakes in the industry.
+With the cryptocurrency market growing, surpassing $3 trillion in November, venture capital investors are increasingly looking to put down stakes in the industry.

 Venture capital firms invested $30 billion in crypto in 2021, according to research firm PitchBook.